Nixellion/NoROG/README.md

 Relies on atrofac and ryzenadj (bundled).
 At the moment configuration is done through config file.

+## Goal

+The goal of the project is to provide an alternative to core Armoury Crate functions without unnecessary bloat.
+Primarily this means changing fan profiles, because it's not something you can easily do with other software, as far as I know.

 ## Features

 - Control fan profiles (silent, performance, turbo)